 Matteo Campagnoli (Milan, Italy, 1970) is the author of the poetry collection In una notte fortunata (Casagrande 2010); the play Dioniso a Tebe (2012), after Euripides’ Bacchae; and the travelogue Dispacci dai Caraibi (Quodlibet/Humboldt 2015).
 He has edited and translated works by Nobel Prize-winning poets Derek Walcott and Joseph Brodsky for Adelphi publishing house, and worked with Derek Walcott at the Italian staging of the plays The Odyssey.
 A stage Version (Ortigia Festival 2005), and Moon-Child (AAR 2011).
-His poetry, translations and essays have appeared in magazines and newspapers in Italy, Switzerland, Great Britain and the US.
-He is the artistic director of “Babel.
-Festival di letteratura e traduzione” (winner of the two major Swiss awards for cultural promotion), and among the founders of the online literally magazine “Specimen.
-The Babel Review of Translations.”
+His essays, translations, and poems have appeared in journals and newspapers such as Lo Straniero, Il Corriere della Sera, Il Sole 24 Ore (Italy); Viceversa, Azione (Switzerland), Agenda (UK); and Epiphany (USA).
+From 2021 to 2025, he served as artistic director of “Babel.
+Festival di letteratura e traduzione” (winner of the two major Swiss awards for cultural promotion), and he is among the founders of the online literally magazine Specimen.
+The Babel Review of Translations.
 He is the recipient of the Mario Luzi Prize for poetry and the Achille Marazza Prize for translation.
-He recently began taking pictures in his neighborhood and beyond.
+Since 2019, he has resumed his photographic work after a fifteen-year hiatus.

 Contact